google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • ❌ Electric dryer or water heater — need 240V

-The built-in TT-30 outlet is a game-changer for RVers.
+The built-in TT-30 outlet is the Delta 2 Max's standout feature for RVers.
 No adapter means one less thing to lose.
 In testing, it ran a 15,000 BTU RV AC unit for 4-5 hours on a single charge.

 ⚠️ X-Boost Voltage Drop

-Like all EcoFlow X-Boost units, the Delta 2 Max lowers voltage to maintain higher wattage.
+Like all EcoFlow X-Boost units, the Delta 2 Max lowers voltage to maintain higher wattage above 2,400W.
 Some devices (especially refrigerator compressors and laser printers) don't like this.
-Test your specific RV appliances before relying on X-Boost for critical gear.
+Test your specific appliances before relying on X-Boost for critical gear.

 Image Placement 04